karlhorky/tsubame/README.md

 3. Choose your preferred modifier keys
 4. Restart the app

-### Debug Log Viewer (v1.2.0+) 🚧
-> **Note**: This feature is in development.
-Available in v1.2.0-beta and later.
+### Configuring Display Reconnection Timing
 1. Click the menu bar icon
+2. Select "Settings..."
+3. Adjust timing settings:
+   - **Display Change Detection Stabilization Time**: How long to wait for display configuration to settle (0.1-3.0s)
+   - **Window Restore Delay**: How long to wait for macOS to update window coordinates (0.1-10.0s)
+4. Changes take effect immediately on next display reconnection

+### Using Debug Logs
+1. Click the menu bar icon
 2. Select "Show Debug Log"
 3. View real-time logs of window operations
 4. Use "Copy" to save logs for issue reporting
 5. Use "Clear" to reset the log buffer

-### Configuring Window Restore Timing (v1.2.0+) 🚧
-> **Note**: This feature is in development.
-Available in v1.2.0-beta and later.

-1. Click the menu bar icon
-2. Select "Settings..."
-3. Adjust "Window Restore Delay" slider (0.1-10.0 seconds)
-4. Changes take effect immediately on next display reconnection

 ## Building from Source